Ashprogrammer29/CODSOFT/README.md

+# The 3 projects I did during my internship with CODSOFT are:

 # 1) Movie Genre Prediction Based on Plot Summaries

 A machine-learning model predicts movie genres from plot summaries using NLP techniques.
 Features are extracted with **TF-IDF** and **word embeddings**, and classifiers like **Naive Bayes**, **Logistic Regression**, and **SVM** categorize movies by genre.